GenericMappingTools/pygmt/doc/maintenance.md

-The Release Drafter GitHub Action will automatically keep a draft changelog at https://github.com/GenericMappingTools/pygmt/releases, adding a new entry every time a Pull Request (with a proper label) is merged into the main branch.
+The Release Drafter GitHub Action will automatically keep a draft changelog at https://github.com/GenericMappingTools/pygmt/releases, adding a new entry every time a pull request (with a proper label) is merged into the main branch.
 This release drafter tool has two configuration files, one for the GitHub Action at .github/workflows/release-drafter.yml, and one for the changelog template at .github/release-drafter.yml.
 Configuration settings can be found at